amandakwong898/robomaster/README.md

 4. Wait for the RoboMaster to parse the JSON string (this can take awhile with long JSON strings).
 5. The RoboMaster will begin to execute the commands after parsing.

+**Analyzing video footage**
+1. Insert SD card into RoboMaster S1.
+Run the tagging game program to generate MP4 file.
+2. Run the program in ```/post-processing/multiple_object_detection.py``` to accurately identify and track objects within the game environment.

 **Project Directory**:

 /prototypes/: This directory contains the prototypes for this project.
 See the [Project Wiki](https://github.com/amandakwong898/robomaster/wiki/Prototypes) for more information.